vlarkin/AsciiArtify/doc/Concept.md

 **k3d** shines with its lightweight design, compatibility with various architectures, and automation capabilities.

+## **Selected and suggested tool**

+I'd like to suggest considering **k3d** as our preferred tool. k3d stands out as a lightweight option that doesn't require the creation of an extra virtual machine, which can significantly reduce overhead and resource consumption on developers' machines.
+Moreover, k3d offers fast startup times and excellent compatibility with various projects, making it an ideal choice for streamlined development workflows.
+By leveraging k3d, we can provide developers with a seamless Kubernetes environment that meets their needs for speed, efficiency, and compatibility with diverse project requirements.

 ## **Risks with Docker licensing**

 As **Docker** continues to evolve, users face potential risks associated